KiranJodhani/Augmented-Reality-Travel-Guide/README.md

 There are some sample location's GPS coordinate are added to test..
 They can be replaced via inspector

 In bottom panel UI it will show closet location first with distance from it

+New branch will release soon with newwer unity version.